esauvisky/alt-tab-current-monitor/README.md

 ## Features

 - Makes Alt+Tab only show windows from the current monitor
-- Option to only show windows from the current workspace
-- Maintains focus on the current monitor when switching workspaces
 - Works with both window switcher and app switcher
+- Particularly useful for multi-monitor setups with "Workspaces on primary display only" enabled
 - Option to define "current monitor" as either:
   - The monitor where the mouse pointer is located
   - The monitor with the focused window (default)
-- Particularly useful for multi-monitor setups with "Workspaces on primary display only" enabled

 ## Installation